 Let the Mother Do the Work

 Don't bother your broody hen.
 She needs to feel safe and protected in her box so she doesn't abandon her eggs and chicks.
 Leave the eggs be and place her food and water nearby (but not so close that she'll knock it into her eggs).
 Once the chicks arrive, the mother hen is the brooder lamp—she knows what to do.
-The baby chicks will regulate their own temperature by snuggling under her, on her, and in her wings, as needed.
-The family will take care of themselves as long as there is food and water nearby for both mama and babies.
+The baby chicks will regulate their temperature by snuggling under her, on her, and in her wings, as needed.
+The family will take care of themselves as long as there are food and water nearby for both mama and babies.
 And If you do need to move mother or the babies, do it in the evening or at night when she is sleepy.